syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 ## Creating a Chart from Database

-Generate a chart within a Word document sourced from a database by retrieving the required chart data values and subsequently assigning them to the chart's dataset.
+Create a chart in a Word document using the .NET Word Library by utilizing the values retrieved from the database.

 The following code example illustrates how to create a chart in a Word document from database.